uMatrix-Rules/uMatrix-Rules-Domain/README.md

 ### Note:

 - I can only ensure most site functions are workable.
 Use at your own risk.
-- If you are expecting my investigation on any specific site, pls open a new issue.
+- If you are expecting my investigation on any specific site, pls open a new issue:
+    - give a specific URL
+    - point out your uMatrix version & broswer version
+    - attach your own rules and, if differ from default, your preferences
 - Here are service inavailablity things that won't be fixed:
     -  from contents blocked by any built-in subscriptions
     - caused by certain preferences outside of rule sets